 Staying healthy when sickness strikes

 When you are feeling nauseous it can be really difficult to eat healthily and you may find that even the smell of food turns your stomach.
 In fact, an empty stomach can actually make nausea even worse so it’s important to find foods that help you to cope with these symptoms.
 Many women find that they cannot face fatty foods and that carbohydrate rich foods help to control their sickness and keep them going.
 Eating small amounts regularly through the day may be the best strategy.
 You might even want to try having some crackers or biscuits on your bedside table so that you can eat something before you get up.
-On the next page we’ve set out some ideas for small meals and snack you could try.
+On the next page we’ve set out some ideas for small meals and snacks you could try.

-As well as eating regularly it is also important to make sure you stay hydrated, especially if you are vomiting as this means you are losing extra fluid.
+As well as eating regularly, it is also important to make sure you stay hydrated, especially if you are vomiting as this means you are losing extra fluid.
 When you are pregnant, you need a bit more fluid than normal – approximately an extra glass or two of fluid per day, so make sure you drink fluids regularly through the day, although be careful of your caffeine intake if drinking tea, coffee or other drinks containing caffeine.

 Foods and drinks that may reduce nausea

 Many women swear by ginger to help with sickness during pregnancy, and studies have shown that it does reduce nausea in some people.
 You could try sipping ginger ale, having ginger tea or sucking a piece of fresh or preserved ginger.
 Some women also find that other herbal teas such as peppermint or chamomile can help deal with nausea.
 However, as there is limited information on the safety of herbal teas in pregnancy, it is advised not to drink more than four cups a day.

 - Next >>